harrisoncramer/typeorm-typegrapqhl-api/README.md

 1. Install in the container `docker exec typeorm-api npm install PACKAGE_NAMES`
 2. Install the packages locally with `npm install` (no need to specify the packages, because they will get picked up in your package.json file)

 Note that you will have to `exec` install in your test container for the packages to be used there as well.
+Yes, this is clunkier than volume mounting.
+But the danger there is that you install a binary on your local machine (windows/mac) which won't work in the container.

 ## Logs